raygon-renderer/raygon/README.md

 ### Color

-I'm currently working on implementing full spectral rendering via Hero Wavelength Spectrum Sampling for spectral renders without color noise.
-All integrators and BSDFs have already been made spectra-agnostic to support RGB or Spectral rendering, and effects such as UV light, fluorescence, iridescence and diffraction are planned.
-Of course, refraction of wavelength-specific IORs will be supported.
+Raygon features full spectral rendering via Hero Wavelength Spectrum sampling for spectral renders with little color noise.
+We use a recent spectal upsampling method for accurate color reproduction from RGB colors, with some additional tweaks for emissive materials.
+Materials and BSDFs are fully wavelength-aware.

+Additional effects such as UV light, fluorescence, iridescence and diffraction are planned.

 ### Materials